Software To Help You Turn Your Data Into AI

 Contents

-Perhaps the most common modeling point-of-failure faced by machine learning practitioners is the problem of overfitting.
-This happens when our models memorize our model training examples but fail to generalize predictions to unseen images.
+One of the most common modeling point-of-failure faced by machine learning practitioners is the problem of overfitting.
+This happens when models memorize model training examples but fail to generalize predictions to unseen images.
 Overfitting is especially pertinent in computer vision where we deal with high-dimensional image inputs and large, over-parameterized deep networks.
-There are many modern modeling techniques to deal with this problem including dropout-based methods, label smoothing, or architectures that reduce the number of parameters needed while still maintaining the power to fit complex data.
-But one of the most effective places to combat overfitting is the data itself.

 Deep learning models can be incredibly data-hungry, and one of the most effective ways to improve your model’s performance is to give it more data - the fuel of deep learning.
 This can be done in two ways: